MicrosoftDocs/xamarin-docs/docs/android/troubleshooting/questions/automate-android-nunit-test.md

 can be found [here](https://docs.microsoft.com/appcenter/test-cloud/preparing-for-upload/uitest).

-When you create an Android Unit Test Project
-[Visual Studio for Mac] or Unit Test App (Android) [Visual Studio], by default it will not automatically run your tests.
+When you create an Android Unit Test Project in Visual Studio for Mac or a Unit Test App (Android) in Visual Studio, by default it will not automatically run your tests.
-To automate your android Unit Test: To run NUnit tests on a target device, we use an `Android.App.Instrumentation` subclass, which can be created and executed by using the `adb shell am instrument` command.
+To run NUnit tests on a target device, we use an `Android.App.Instrumentation` subclass, which can be created and executed by using the `adb shell am instrument` command.